exurd/WiiShopliftingChannel/README.md

 This program is similar to PKGj/PKGi; the game is downloaded via the official CDN network, with a secondary file to help.
 Using a patched IOS56, the program can permit the Wii Shop Channel to install titles.
 When you select a title, the program installs the exact ticket needed to download it.

 >[!NOTE]
 > Commits that I have made for this forked project is licensed under The Unlicense.
+For more information, read the UNLICENSE file.

 # Instructions